protivinsky/omoment/README.rst

 - Weights for data can be provided.
 - Invalid values (NaNs, infinities are omitted by default).

-Typical application is calculation of means and variances of many chunks of data (corresponding to different groups or to different parts of the distributed data), the results can be analyzed on level of the groups or easily combined to get exact moments for the full dataset.
+Typical application is calculation of means and variances (or even correlation of two variables) of many chunks of data (corresponding to different groups or to different parts of the distributed data), the results can be analyzed on level of the groups or easily combined to get exact moments for the full dataset.

 Basic example
 -------------